Château de Richelieu: The château

 The ninth is the kings chamber with very costly tapestries embroidered with silver and gold, and so are the bedcurtains and the chairs.
 The floor is made from black and white marble, and the ceiling is gilt.

-The tenth is the king’s antechamber, very costly and with a representation of Vulcan on the open fireplace.
+The tenth is the king's antechamber, very costly and with a representation of Vulcan on the open fireplace.
 The fittings and locks on the doors, and the window fittings are made from silver in this room too.

-The eleventh is the cardinal’s apartment, and this room has two open fireplaces.
+The eleventh is the cardinal's apartment, and this room has two open fireplaces.
 On one is painted Moses with his stone tablets and the inscription: Qui peccat in uno, factus est omnium reus, meaning: The one who sins in one way, sins in all.
 On the other is Solomon painted, when he worshiped the idols, and the tapestries are very beautiful, and the chamber wonderfully decorated with paintings and proverbs.
 Among the paintings is one of the hunting party the princess of Lothringen arranged for the king.
 Here are also many emblems or proverbs, among them the following: 1 Erit altera merces, 2 Ultima meta, 3 In aeternum, 4 Aliena meispra fero, 5 Nec momentum sine linea, 6 Non uritnisi leasus, 7 Minimum pressus punget, 8 Beatus sare quam accipere, 9 Eminius prospicienti nihil novum, 10 Virtutis honors praemium.

-The twelfth is the cardinal’s antechamber, and on the stove is Hercules painted with this inscription: Armandus Richelieu, Hercules admirandis.
+The twelfth is the cardinal's antechamber, and on the stove is Hercules painted with this inscription: Armandus Richelieu, Hercules admirandis.

 The thirteenth is the cardinals chamber, and on the stove stands Saturn.

 The fourteenth is “le Cabinet” of the cardinal, where are two globes made from metal, one of the sky and one of the earth.
 These were found in Nancy and taken away by the duke of Lothringen.
 On the mantlepiece stands a bust of Julius Caesar, the head made of porphyry and the body of alabaster.

 The fifteenth is the gallery, a room that is not yet finished.
 It has paintings of the fortresses that during the time of king Louis were conquered from the enemy.
 Here are also 6 columns of red marble that cost 18 000 gulden.
 After this we returned downstairs.

 The sixteenth is “la Basse salle”, where the portraits of king Gustavus Adolphus of Sweden, the cardinal Richelieu, and the grand duke of Tuscany are found, and after this yet further down we found many, many statues made of marble, so that the overall number of statues exceeds 200.
-Here is also a table 6 ½ feet long and 5 feet wide, made from all sorts of valuable stones, among these agates and jasper, and in the middle a very large agate, 14 inches wide, and this stone alone is valued at a million.
+Here is also a table 6 ½ feet (pieds) long and 5 feet wide, made from all sorts of valuable stones, among these agates and jasper, and in the middle a very large agate, 14 inches (pouce) wide, and this stone alone is valued at a million.

-The cardinal has also made a zoo here, 4 miles in circumference, and is building a church so that this will in time become a most lovely place.
+The cardinal has also made a zoo here, 6 km in circumference, and is building a church so that this will in time become a most lovely place.